-Does therapy work?
+Does counselling work?

-How do I know if I need therapy?
+How do I know if I need counselling?

-Only you can decide whether you wish to engage with therapy.
-Just talking to someone confidentially who is not a friend or family member can make all the difference.
+Only you can decide if this is the right time to start counselling.
+Talking to someone confidentially, who is not a friend or family member can make all the difference.

-How long is therapy?
+How long is counselling?

-Is therapy for times of crisis?
+Is counselling for times of crisis?

 Is it confidential, judgmental, embarrassing?

 Confidentiality is explained in full during an initial assessment.
-This service is non-judgmental and while you may hold some embarrassment about disclosing issues I hope that we can very quickly alleviate any embarrassment so as to best support any problem you may be struggling with.
+This service is non-judgmental and while you may hold some embarrassment about disclosing issues we hope that we can very quickly alleviate any embarrassment so as to best support any problem you may be struggling with.